ppmpreetham/three-blender/README.md

 6. Create a pull request.

-7. Star the repository.

-8. Make sure to follow the code of conduct.
+7. Make sure to follow the code of conduct.